Exploring Konark Sun Temple

 Konark Sun Temple Museum

 We enter the temple complex after lunch at two in the afternoon.
 The sun is blazing on our heads, and sweat is tricking down.
 Exploring the temple at this hour will be exhausting, so we decide to first explore the museum and later the temple complex.
-It helps that the museum is airconditioned and will give us a good background of the temple’s history, structure and details.
+The air-conditioned museum provides a good background of the temple’s history, structure, and details.
 The galleries are chock-a-block with information panels, models, and original pieces of the temple recovered from the site.
-Stories, myths and legends woven around the sun temple are displayed.
-The numerology behind the temple and its structure are explained.
-The galleries even have models that show you what the temple was earlier and how it stands today.
+Displays showcase stories, myths, and legends woven around the Sun Temple.
+They explain the numerology behind the temple and its structure.
+The galleries even have miniature models that depict what the temple was earlier and how it stands today.

 Entrance of Konark Museum @Rafiq Somani